 Most of the skis in this review fall in the 180-185 cm range, which is more-or-less considered to be the mid-range for ski length.
 Skis in this size will range will feel solid and stable to an intermediate skier, but may get rambunctious when steered by a larger skier.
 Additionally, lighter or more novice skiers would feel more comfortable taking a step down in length and finding something that is shorter than 180 cm.
 Thankfully, nearly all of the skis we reviewed offer smaller sizes than what we rode.

 Ski manufacturers will hardly ever designate a skis stiffness with any kind of explicit measurement.
 This attribute is often defined by the user with a simple hand-flex test.
 For this reason, stiffness is inherently subjective and is based more off of 'feel' than anything else.
 A skis stiffness is a reflection of the core materials and construction methods—elements that don't present themselves without a bit of digging.
-Additional materials like fiberglass, titanium, and carbon will add to a skis overall stiffness.
+Additional materials like fiberglass, titanium, and carbon will add to a ski's overall stiffness.

 Stiffness is sometimes also related to a ski's damping ability.
-Stiff skis are able to charge through crud, chunder, and death cookies by 'dampening' the reactive forces before they reach your boot and cause you unwanted shin-bang.
+Stiff skis can charge through crud, chunder, and death cookies by 'dampening' the reactive forces before they reach your boot and cause you unwanted shin-bang.
 While this provides greater stability at speed, it can also translate to a less responsive drive if you don't have the necessary power and velocity to stimulate the ski.
 In general, soft skis prefer low-angle terrain with smooth surfaces while stiff skis are more lively on steep pitches at higher speeds.

 Ski dimension, also known as width, is measured in millimeters.
 These measurements are commonly displayed as a set of three numbers: the widest part of the tip or shovel / the narrowest part underfoot / and the widest part of the tail.
 To illustrate, the dimensions of the Line Pescado are 158/125/147, from tip-to-tail.